 No slicing or shredding capabilities

-A true kitchen multi-tasker, this kitchen system combines a traditional countertop blender, a personal blender for individual drinks, and a food processor all in one.
-It can handle classic blending tasks like crushing ice and making milkshakes and cocktails, but it also has two 24-ounce cups with their own blades and to-go lids to make individual smoothies for busy mornings.
+A true multitasker, the Professional Plus "kitchen system" incorporates a traditional full-size blender, personal blender, and food processor on the same base.
+It can handle classic blending tasks like crushing ice and making milkshakes and cocktails in a large pitcher, but it also has two 24-ounce cups with their own blades and to-go lids to make individual smoothies for busy mornings.

-The system has five different Auto-iQ preset programs for making smoothies, crushing ice, making juices, chopping, and kneading dough.
+The system has five different Auto-iQ preset programs for making smoothies, crushing ice, extracting juice, chopping, and kneading dough.
 Manual controls include three speed settings and pulse.
 This is the second most expensive Ninja on this list, but potentially replacing three separate machines with a single tool might well be worth it.

 Fast and powerful